 Actual loyalty behavior has been started to exist in the era of the 1970s [7].
 Customer loyalty is a very complex involving a dimension of behavior and attitude.
-According to Hallowell, store loyalty is described as behavioral response and as a psychological process [8].
+According to Hallowell, store loyalty is described 16 behavioral response and as a psychological process [8].
 Customer loyalty is seen as the strength of the relationship between individual's attitudes and repurchase [9].
 Customer loyalty is a condition of strong involvement in repurchase, or re-consumption of a product or brand [7].

 Loyalty in general can be interpreted as a person's loyalty to a product, either as a particular item or as service.
 Loyalty to a certain goods or services depends on several factors: the cost of moving goods or other services.
-Equal to the quality of goods and services, the risk of changes in costs, due to the substitution of goods or services and changes in levels satisfaction is obtained from new goods or services compared to previous experience of goods or services that have been used.
+Equal to the quality of goods and services, the risk of changes in costs, due to the substitution of goods or services and changes in levels satisfaction is obtained from new goods or services compared to previous experience of goods or services that have been used encourage customer loyal behavior through incentives [6].

-B. Loyalty Program

-The first modern loyalty program was instituted by the aviation industry when American Airlines introduced the frequent flyer program in 1981.
-The loyalty program is a system of integrated marketing actions that aims to reward and encourage customer loyal behavior through incentives [6].
 Considers loyalty programs as programs that allow consumers to collect gifts when they repeat purchases [10].
 Consumers consider this loyalty program to be an organized market activity that gives additional rewards or benefits to customers [11].

+B. Soyalty Program

+The first modern loyalty program was instituted by the aviation industry when American Ai these introduced the frequent flyer program in 1981.
+The loyalty program is a system of integrated marketing actions that aims to reward and

-The loyalty program provides benefits or value that is felt by its members as a token of appreciation for their loyalty to the organization.
+The 17 yalty program provides benefits or value that is felt by its members as a token of appreciation for their loyalty to the organization.
 The main purpose is to maintain the relationship between customers and the company to maintain its level of sales, margins and profits.